“I wish I had your gift, to be able to see.”

-The Return, is the first English translation of the award winning play Il Ritorno, by Sergio Pierattini, winner of the 2008 Italian Critics Award.
+The Return, is the first English translation of Il Ritorno, by Sergio Pierattini, winner of the 2008 Italian Critics Award.

 Bergamo, Northern Italy.
 A daughter returns home after spending seven years in prison for the manslaughter of her fiancée, a Moroccan immigrant employed by her father.
-Her actions have deeply impacted the people she loves, with her mother pining for her lost “respectability”, her father talking to the dead, and her brother trying in vain to keep the family business going.
+She finds her mother pining for her lost “respectability”, her father talking to the dead, and her brother trying in vain to keep the family business going.
 Pierattini’s script juxtaposes the seriousness of the material, and its commentary on intercultural relations, with darkly humorous dialogue, a surrealist sensibility and a creeping sense of claustrophobia to capture the disintegration of traditional Italian society.

 Matthew Morrison and the cast